robtaussig/chess/README.md

 # Chess
 [Live Demo](https://robtaussig.com/chess)

+## Update
+Engine has been rewritten in Rust, which is currently being used in the live demo.
+Rust repo can be found [here](https://github.com/robtaussig/rust-chess).

+## Introduction

 Module with two purposes: it takes a string representation of a chess board and returns an array of legal moves, and if requested, best available move.

 Live demo is part of a React app that instantiates a [HTML Canvas chess UI](https://github.com/robtaussig/canvas-chess).
 Moves are sent to an express server that runs the board state through this module and returns all valid moves, and if it is the AI's turn, the best available move (remember to check off which side(s) should be played by an AI).